mit-dci/mas.s62/README.md

 Project proposals are due 2018-04-18 29:59 EDT - submit them via github repo.  (e-mail is also OK if you can get git to work)

-1. Design and implement an application or system
+1. Design and implement an application or system.
-2. Add a new feature to an existing system like Bitcoin, Ethereum, or another cryptocurrency or shared ledger implementation
+2. Add a new feature to an existing system like Bitcoin, Ethereum, or another cryptocurrency or shared ledger implementation.
-3. Propose a formalization in this space for a topic that has not been formalized yet
+3. Propose a formalization in this space for a topic that has not been formalized yet.
-4. Pose and solve an interesting problem
+4. Pose and solve an interesting problem.

 ## Final Project Submission

-Fork this repo on github and add your materials to the projects folder.
+Fork this repository on github and add your materials to the projects folder.
 Make a subfolder with the name of your project so that it's organized.
 Also, please include a LISCENSE file describing the license for the source code of the project material, as people out there on the internet may be insterested in using this code and / or collaborating.
 Please submit PRs but Wednesday night, and I'll merge them.